 - Hasselback Potatoes

 - Baked Potato Soup

 - Potato Lefse

 How to Bake a Perfect Potato

-High heat gives you the ideal baked potato with crisp skin and a fluffy interior.
+When making this Twice Baked Potatoes recipe, you’ll want a perfectly baked potato!
+High heat gives you the ideal baked potato with crispy skin and a fluffy interior.
 I preheat my oven to 425º, prick the potato skin a few times with the point of a knife or fork, pop it right on the oven rack and bake for 45-60 minutes or till a knife can be inserted easily.

 Microwaving works in a pinch, but there’s nothing better than the contrast between the skin and soft interior that comes from a longer baking time in the oven.
 Choosing the right variety of potato is imperative, too.

 A russet gives the proper texture, where a red potato has a denser, more waxy interior and won’t work as well as a baker/russet.
 And make sure you look for the Idaho® Potatoes logo on your bag of potatoes.
 I didn’t think I could tell the difference, but the quality is truly obvious when tasting an Idaho® Potato.

 - 2 medium russet potatoes, baked and cooled to room temperature ( Idaho® Potatoes recommended)

 - 1/2 teaspoon seasoning salt (I use Morton’s Nature’s Seasoning)